Reduced blood circulation and hypertension caused by cutaneous folds

 The folds in your skin have a constricting effect on your circulatory system.

-You lose some pressure when you step on a watering hose.
+You lose some pressure when you step on the watering hose.

 All your articulations are surrounded by pleated skin with large folds that dig deep into what is beneath them.

-The blood vessels that pass though these joints get bent, twisted, compressed and pinched every time you activate them.
+The blood vessels that pass through these joints get bent, twisted, compressed and pinched every time you activate them.

 Folds in the skin isolate and leave entire regions behind.